IndustryEssentials/ymir/README.md

 ## 3.7.
 Model download

 Users can click the [Download] button on the [Model List] page.
-The download file format is a tar package, which contains the network structure of the model, network weights, hyper-parameter configuration files, training environment parameters, and results.
+The downloaded file is a tar package, which contains the network structure of the model, network weights, hyper-parameter configuration files, training environment parameters, and results.
 As shown below:

 ![model download](docs/images/model-download.jpeg)

 # 4. For advanced users: YMIR-CMD (command line) user's guide

-This chapter contains the instructions for the YMIR-CMD line.
+This chapter contains the instructions for the YMIR-CMD.
 If you need to use the GUI, please refer to [Ymir-GUI Installation] (#2-installation).

 ## 4.1 Installation